Demo Support

 The equipment data can only be sustainably maintained and governed by a manufacturing master data approach.
 This realm is called the Industrial Internet of Things (IIoT), a facet of Industry 4.0.

-Balancing Global and Local
+Balancing Global and Local in Manufacturing Data Management

 Master data management in manufacturing can only be centralized to a certain degree.
 Whereas a global approach ensures unified processes and consistency across multiple locations and business units, solely focusing on a global perspective may overlook local operations’ unique nuances and specific requirements.
 Thus, some manufacturing and adjacent processes are best kept localized due to essential variances in product characteristics, geographic differences, regional regulations, and other specializations in the line of work.